Social Credit System: 2002 to 2014

-The initial blueprints of the Social Credit System was drafted in 2007 by government bodies.
+In 2007, the Inter-Ministerial Joint Conference on the Establishment of the SCS was established, replacing the leading small group which had previously been the top policy organ for social credit issues.
+The initial blueprints of the Social Credit System were drafted in 2007 by government bodies.
 The social credit system also attempts to solve the moral vacuum problem, insufficient market supervision and income inequality generated by the rapid economic and social changes since Chinese economic reform in 1978.
-As a result of these problems, trust issues emerged in Chinese society such as food safety scandals, labor law violation, intellectual property theft and corruption.
-The policy of the social credit system traces its origin from both policing and work management practices, but the concept itself can trace as far back as the Warring States period to Shang Yang's Legalist meritocratic assessment and promotion system practiced by the imperial bureaucracy to improve the functioning of Chinese state.
+As a result of these problems, trust issues emerged in Chinese society such as food safety scandals, labor law violations, intellectual property thefts and corruption.
+Among the purposes of social credit is promotion and moral education regarding personal integrity and honesty.
+The policy of the social credit system traces its origin from both policing and work management practices.